ComScore

 Jenni Kayne

 If you’re not already familiar with Jenni Kayne, the brand is most known for Cali-coastal staples like cashmere crewnecks, slip dresses and T-shirts.
 In other words, wardrobe minimalists and capsule wardrobe collectors will adore these luxe selects that are seasonless.
-As the brand likes to say, getting dressed should be simple, not a chore, so Jenni Kayne pieces are designed to elevate your style and make you feel like a million bucks while keeping refined and comfortable.
+As the brand likes to say, getting dressed should be simple, not a chore.
+As such, Jenni Kayne pieces are designed to elevate your style and make you feel like a million bucks while still looking refined and maintaining comfort.
 The brand also continues to implement sustainable practices, such as producing some of the best materials and ethically sourced fabrics, including 100 percent linen, cotton and cashmere.
 These practices and textiles make the clothes pricier, but you’re paying for better quality and longer-lasting, durable pieces.
-TLDR?
+TL;DR?
 Looking for a classic, clean and timeless wardrobe?
 Jenni Kayne’s got you covered.

 Shop Jenni Kayne Standouts